Avid Champion: Development

-The Champion was created by scaling down the Avid Mark IV and narrowing the wider fuselage into a single seat design intended to comply with the US FAR 103 Ultralight Vehicles category.
+The Champion was created by scaling down the Avid Mark IV and narrowing the wider fuselage into a single-seat design intended to comply with the US FAR 103 Ultralight Vehicles category.

 The design is a conventional tractor configuration, featuring tube and aircraft fabric construction.
+The factory-welded fuselage uses 4130 chromoly steel tubing.
+The aluminum wing spars are predrilled and die-drawn, to support prebuilt birch plywood ribs, covered with doped Dacron fabric.
+The cockpit is usually left uncovered.

-The main landing gear is bungee suspended and includes a steerable tailwheel.
+The main landing gear is bungee-suspended and includes a steerable tailwheel.
 Like other Avid designs, the wing has an under-cambered airfoil, Junkers style ailerons and scalloped trailing edges.
 The wing can be folded for storage and the aircraft can be towed on its wheels behind a car.
 The wing folding mechanism does not include automatic connecting ailerons.
 The cockpit will accommodate a pilot up to 6.5 ft in height and 300 lb in weight.
 Two door options were originally available, a Piper J-3 Cub-style horizontally split door or an overhead-hinged door.

 The Champion only meets the US FAR 103 ultralight vehicle category maximum empty weight limit of 254 lb, with the lightest of single cylinder, two-stroke engines installed, such as the 28 hp Rotax 277 and the removal of the cowling, brakes, doors and most of the instruments.
 When the kit was available, the company did not provide an engine for it, leaving the choice of engines and compliance with FAR 103 restrictions up to the owner.
 The standard empty weight with the 40 hp Rotax 447 powerplant was 284 lb.
 The aircraft qualifies as an amateur-built in many countries including the US and Canada.

 Building time to complete the kit was reported by the company to be 160 hours.
 When the aircraft was introduced in 1998, the kit cost was US$8995, without an engine.
 Complete airframes, also without an engine, were available for US$12,995.